dandi/dandi-archive/doc/design/dandiset-issues-tracking.md

 **Overall**: Reuse existing Dandisets on GitHub (https://github.com/dandisets), and available for them GitHub's issue tracker.

-- [x] Enable Issue tracking per dandiset.
+- [x] Enable Issue tracking per Dandiset.
-  - In the process of creating DataLad dandisets on GitHub we already enable `Issues` functionality for all dandisets.
+  - In the process of creating DataLad Dandisets on GitHub we already enable `Issues` functionality for all dandisets.
-- [ ] Upon creation of a DataLad dandiset on GitHub, email dandiset owner inviting to subscribe to the issue tracker on GitHub
+- [ ] Upon creation of a DataLad Dandiset on GitHub, email the Dandiset owner inviting them to subscribe to the issue tracker on GitHub
 - [ ] Setup https://github.com/dandisets [organization-wide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) [`.github/ISSUE_TEMPLATE`](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) with different templates/types of issues to report
 - [ ] DLP: add a button "View/Report Issues" or "Issues" leading to issue Tracker (e.g. [Issues](https://github.com/dandisets/000108/issues) for 000108)
   - Complimentary/alternative: Could be "File an issue" button which would prefeed some issue body with `@dandiset-owner` handles etc.  But we might then need to introduce our own UI to choose among different types of issues